IVB107/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  1. How to write custom middleware/error handling
+  2. How to utilize routing and create/select specific request handlers based on the URL or request type

 - [ ] Describe Middleware?

+  Middleware is a list or array of functions that get executed in the order that they are written in  the server code, and acts as a sort of bridge or ‘middleman’ between an application and a database/server.

 - [ ] Describe a Resource?

+  A resource is a place inside a database/server that contains data.
+Applications can access this data via CRUD operations to a specific endpoint/route.

 - [ ] What can the API return to help clients know if a request was successful?

+  The API should return an HTTP status code of 200 (OK/Success)

 - [ ] How can we partition our application into sub-applications?

+  Through use of server-side routing and RESTful architectural design, applications can extend their functionality/complexity by providing different routes to be handled by middleware.

 ## Project Setup